Brief adjudicative proceedings for matters related to reseller permits.

 (h) Within twenty-one days of receipt of the taxpayer's appeal of the denial of a reseller permit or proposed revocation of the reseller permit, the presiding officer will enter an initial order, including a brief explanation of the decision per RCW 34.05.485

 .
 All orders in these brief adjudicative proceedings will be in writing.
-The initial order will become the department's final order unless an appeal is filed with the department's appeals division in subsection (4) of this section.
+The initial order will become the department's final order unless an appeal is filed with the department's administrative review and hearings division in subsection (4) of this rule.

-(a) A reviewing officer, who will be either the assistant director of the appeals division or such other person as designated by the director, will conduct brief adjudicative proceedings and determine whether the department's initial order issued per subsection (3) of this section was correctly based on the criteria set forth in RCW 82.32.780
+(a) A reviewing officer, who will be either the assistant director of the administrative review and hearings division or such other person as designated by the director, will conduct brief adjudicative proceedings and determine whether the department's initial order issued per subsection (3) of this rule was correctly based on the criteria set forth in RCW 82.32.780

 , WAC 458-20-102